Loading...

 Jump to week

 Dog pregnancy lasts approximately 63 days from ovulation — but most breeders count from the mating date, which creates variability.
-Whelping anywhere between Day 58 and Day 68 is considered normal.
+Understanding your dog's heat cycle and ovulation timing is key, since whelping anywhere between Day 58 and Day 68 is considered normal.

 The 9-week journey from fertilisation to birth is surprisingly fast.
 In the first 3 weeks, there are no outward signs at all.
 By Week 5, growth accelerates dramatically.
 By Week 7, the puppies are fully formed — just growing larger and preparing to breathe air.